fdiaz/SwiftInspector/README.md

 `SwiftInspector` is a command line tool built on top of [SwiftSyntax](https://github.com/apple/swift-syntax) to help inspect usage of classes, protocols, properties, etc in a Swift codebase.

+## Disclaimer

+This project is currently under development and can have breaking API changes.

 ---

 ## Generating an Xcode Project